Learning to ride a bike is one of life’s big milestones, something parents and children will remember forever.

 - Gradually let go for a moment at a time and help guide their body in the required direction.
 Ask your child to weave slightly from side to side, gradually making larger sweeping turns.

-- Make sure they keep looking ahead, the bike usually follows where you look.
+- Make sure they keep looking ahead (not at the front wheel!), the bike usually follows where you look.

 How do I teach my scared child to ride a bike?